Fenimoure/Telegram-Adwaita-Dark-theme/README.md

-# Telegram 🤝 GTK Color palette
+# Telegram 🤝 GTK3 Color palette

 Please note that this was just created and is now being in development.